Australia and Canada: Shared Energy Security Interests in Southeast Asia

 Professor Gordon Houlden, Director of the China Institute at the University of Alberta and retired career Canadian Foreign Service official, visited the Perth USAsia Centre and Deloitte for a private discussion on Canadian and Australia perspectives on energy and maritime security in Southeast Asia.

 - The South China Sea is well understood by geopolitical strategists as a site of intense economic and security competition.
-It is also home to oil and gas reserves and is a significant transit zone for energy resources.
+It is a significant transit zone for energy resources and home to proven and unproven oil and gas reserves.
+The November release of the International Energy Agency's World Energy Outlook 2017 predicts global energy demand will increase by 30% to 2050, which will further concentrate energy competition in the South China Sea.

 - Australia and Canada have shared interests in an effective rules-based order with open lines of communication in the Indo-Pacific, which enables both trading nations to advance the security and prosperity interests of their people.